bytefish/bytefish.de/blog/aspnetcore_rebac.md

 Role-based Access Control is definitely among the most popular models for defining permissions and authorizing access to an organizations resources, such as our tasks.
-Highly simplified, a user is being assigned a set of roles, where each role represents the users role within the organization.
+Highly simplified, a user is being assigned to a set of roles, where each role represents the users role within the organization.

-In to our Task Management system, a regular user might be able to view, edit and close tasks, while it requires elevated rights to actually delete a task.
-Likewise a user being assigned to the role *Software Development* should probably not be permitted to view or edit tasks created by the *Human Resources* people.
+In to our Task Management system, a regular user might be able to view tasks, while it requires elevated rights to actually delete a task.
+Likewise a user being assigned to the role *Software Development* should probably not be permitted to edit tasks created by the *Human Resources* people.

-There was recently a great Microsoft DevBlogs article by Stewart Adam, that discusses designing Role-based Access Control for applications and it's a great read.
+That said, there was recently a great Microsoft DevBlogs article by Stewart Adam, that discusses designing Role-based Access Control for applications and it's a great read.
 It discusses quite a similar use case and comes up with some solutions:

 * [Authoring an RBAC API for your application (by Stewart Adam)]

 As you can see in the article, a Role-based Access Control can get very complex, very quickly.
-"Subtree grants", "Entity Graph Scopes", "Nested Roles", "Permission Wildcards", ... and sadly none of it is illustrated with actual code, and none of this exists in ASP.NET Core.
+"Subtree grants", "Entity Graph Scopes", "Nested Roles", "Permission Wildcards", ... it sounds great in theory, but sadly none of it is illustrated with *actual code*, and more importantly none of this exists in ASP.NET Core.

 In my experience Role-based Access Control can take you very, very far.
 And it works great, as long as an organization strictly adheres to the roles defined.
-But as soon you need a more fine-grained control, you are out of luck.
+But as soon you need a more fine-grained control, you are out of luck with Roles.

-And many projects taught me, that *there is always a special snowflake*, that doesn't fit the roles and needs a special role.
-This *may* lead to an explosion in roles, or you apply the compensation mentioned in [Authoring an RBAC API for your application (by Stewart Adam)].
+Many, many projects taught me, that *there is always a special snowflake*, that doesn't fit the defined roles and needs a special treatment.
+This *may* lead to an explosion in roles, if you don't have compensation strategies as mentioned in "[Authoring an RBAC API for your application (by Stewart Adam)]".

 ### Relationship-based Access Control (ReBAC) ###

-Google Zanzibar was described by Google in a 2019 paper called *Zanzibar: Google’s Consistent, Global Authorization System* and the paper is available for download at:
+One way for having fine-grained Access Control is to employ something similar to Google Zanzibar.
+Google Zanzibar was first described by Google in a 2019 paper called *Zanzibar: Google’s Consistent, Global Authorization System* and the paper is available for download at:

 * [https://research.google/pubs/pub48190/](https://research.google/pubs/pub48190/)